Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The interaction graph

 In \cite[Th.~2]{kaufman} (see below), a mild regularity condition is imposed on the function $F$.
 To keep the presentation clear, the reader is referred to the original paper for its description.
 We refer to it as condition (C).
-The following statement is true:

 \begin{theorem}[\cite{kaufman}] Assume that the system $\dot{c}=F(c)$ has two non-degenerate steady states and that $F$ fulfills condition (C).
 Then one of the following statements is true: \begin{enumerate}[(i)] \item There exists $c\in\Omega$ such that $G(c)$ has two $n$-nuclei of different sign. \item There is a variable $n$-nucleus. \end{enumerate} \end{theorem}